-Ms. Poserina represents whistleblowers in qui tam cases brought throughout the United States under the federal and state False Claims Act statutes against recipients of Government funds.
+Regina D. Poserina is of counsel at Cohen Milstein and a member of the Whistleblower/False Claims Act practice.
+She represents whistleblowers in qui tam cases brought throughout the United States under the federal and state False Claims Act statutes against recipients of government funds.
 A retired registered nurse, Ms. Poserina focuses predominantly on representing whistleblowers in healthcare fraud, including Medicare/ Medicaid and nursing home fraud.
-She also has extensive experience in qui tams related to other Governmental programs, including the Department of Defense, Housing and Urban Development, Food Stamp/Department of Agriculture, Small Business Administration, and Department of Education fraud.
+She also has extensive experience in qui tams related to other governmental programs, including the Department of Defense, Housing and Urban Development, Food Stamp/Department of Agriculture, Small Business Administration, and Department of Education fraud.

 She is also an active member of Taxpayers Against Fraud, a nonprofit, public interest organization dedicated to combating fraud against the Federal Government through the promotion and use of the Federal False Claims Act and its qui tam provisions; and the National Employment Lawyers Association and its local chapters.

 Ms. Poserina received her B.S. in Nursing from Villanova University and her J.D. from Temple University.

 Prior to pursuing a career in law, Ms. Poserina worked as a registered nurse in Intensive Care and Cardiac Surgical Intensive Care Units throughout the United States.